Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Examples

 \subsubsection{Smoothing covariates}

 So far we have considered the squared values of NOX in our models but the relationship between this covariate and the response may take other forms.
-In Section \ref{subsec:addeff} we have discussed how \pkg{R-INLA} implements some latent effects to smooth covariates.
+In Section \ref{subsec:addeff} we have discussed how \pkg{R-INLA} implements some latent effects to smooth covariates \citep[see, for example,][Chapter 9]{GomezRubio:2020}.
 One of them is the second order random walk that we have used here to smooth the values of nitric oxides concentration (parts per 10 million), which is covariate NOX.
 This smoother needs to be included additively in all the other effects, so it is only readily available for the SEM, SDEM and SLX models.
 This latent model has only an hyperparameter, which is its precision.
-We have used a log-Gamma prior with parameters 1 and 1 in all models, so that the level of smoothing can be compared.
+In order to avoid overfitting and force the random walk to produce a smooth function, a Gamma prior with mean 2000 and variance 10 has been used for the precision in all models, so that the level of smoothing can be compared.
 The results are shown in Figure \ref{fig:NOX}.

 SEM and SDEM show a similar linear effect, which is consistent with the findings in \citet{HarrisonRubinfeld:1978}.
 The SLX model seems to provide similar estimates of this effect but with considerably narrower credible intervals.
 As no spatial random effects are included in this model, we believe that the smoother on NOX is picking up residual spatial effects.